jvdovec/internet-speed-measurement/README.md

 speedtest
 ```

-10. Next we will open the file for our script
+10. Next, we will open the file for our script

 ```
 cd ~